Kaleido Resource Model

 - an Ethereum account for sending/signing transactions

-- optional configurations with native AWS resources (e.g. KMS or S3 Buckets)
+- optional configurations with native AWS or Azure resources (e.g. KMS or S3 Buckets)

 Organization -> Consortia -> Environments -> Nodes